TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/GettingStartedWithSolid.md

 However, it wasn't all doom and gloom: one the things I learned was that it's not Social Media per-se that's at fault for the way things have gone, it's *the business models of the industrial Social Media companies* that are the problem.
 Of course, those companies don't really have 'business models' in the traditional, fuddy-duddy sense of: "doing something valuable that people want to pay for"; they run on a "get plenty of eyeballs using your platform and try to convince investors you'll be able to monetise that one day" model...
 So they have a major focus on the "eyeballs" part of that equation - people have to pretty much get addicted to these big platforms, or the fountain of Investment Capital runs dry, as this [Guardian long-read by Richard Seymour](https://www.theguardian.com/technology/2019/aug/23/social-media-addiction-gambling) explains.

-A crucial piece of the addiction puzzle is that nothing's going to guarantee "engagement" better than a good, old fashioned screaming match, at least in the way Social Media companies and their investors define "engagement".
-Genteel agreement, on the whole, results in one "yes you're right" type post per participant, but if we all want to have the last word, well...
+A crucial part of the addiction game is that nothing's going to guarantee "engagement" better than a good, old fashioned screaming match, at least in the way Social Media companies and their investors define "engagement".
+Genteel agreement tends to result in one "yes you're right" type post per participant, but if we all want to have the last word, well, that's when the numbers start to ramp up...

-Every post of Donald Trump's initiated a million "no you're the asshole, no you're the asshole" backs-and-forths that Twitter and Facebook could add to their "engagement" stats, to help put some "good" numbers in front of investors.
+Every post of Donald Trump's initiated a million "... no you're the asshole!
+No, *you're* the asshole!" backs-and-forths that Twitter and Facebook could add to their "engagement" stats, to help put some "good" numbers in front of investors.
 Hence Trump being allowed to go all the way up to encouraging people to attack the Capitol Building before they switched him off.
 This situation of arguments and dissent producing "high engagement" is not what anyone sane would call healthy, is it?

 My research, therefore, concurred with many others...
 For Social Media to actually deliver upon early promises of "the wisdom of crowds" and "bottom-up democratic structures", it needs to be decentralised from big, industrial players.
 Just the concept of making an industry out of people's friendships seems wrong, doesn't it?